-- Following a hearing, both the Respondent (and alleged victim, where applicable) shall be provided a written decision of the outcome and any resulting sanctions.
+- Following a hearing, both the Respondent and Complainant (where applicable) shall be provided a written decision of the outcome and any resulting sanctions.
 The decision shall include details on how to appeal, as outlined below.
 Additionally, the written decision shall summarize the evidence in support of the sanction.
 The same form will be completed, regardless of whether the student opts for a student panel or an administrative hearing.

 a.
 Administrative Resolution

 The Student Conduct Administrator renders a decision of 1) Not Responsible, which closes the case, or 2) Responsible for one or more violations with an appropriate Sanction, and, as warranted, one or more from among the Supplementary Requirements.
 The Respondent, after being notified of the Student Conduct Administrator’s decision, may submit an appeal to the Vice President for Student Life and Dean of Students according to the appeal procedures